Mx-Angel/ConnText-Docs/Design/ArchitectureNotes.md

 # Architecture Notes

 ## Overview
-This is a supporting document that will provide rationale for decisions made with the architecture.
-This supports the [ArchitectureDiagram.drawio](Diagrams/BackendArchitectureDiagram.drawio)/[ArchitectureDiagram.png](Diagrams/BackendArchitectureDiagram.png) files.
+This is a supporting document that will provide about both the front and backend architecture.
+This supports the [FrontendArchitectureDiagram](Diagrams/FrontendArchitectureDiagram.png) and [BackendArchitectureDiagram](Diagrams/BackendArchitectureDiagram.png) diagrams.

-The backend diagram will use the concept of an architecture diagram to show the different services that make up the server.
-Whilst the frontend diagram will use a component diagram to show the different components that make up the client application.
+The frontend diagram will use a component diagram to show the different components that make up the client application.
+Whilst the backend diagram will use the concept of an architecture diagram to show the different services that make up the server.

 ### Frontend